Why Visit Peru?

 Peru Amazon Adventure

-Our hand-picked portfolio of Peruvian Amazon cruises departing from Iquitos has been carefully chosen to include remarkable riverboats operated by only the most trusted of partners, preeminent pioneers in the region who offer exceptional itineraries, unrivaled knowledge and utmost levels of service.
+Explore the wildlife-rich Pacaya-Samiria National Reserve aboard our hand-picked portfolio of Peruvian Amazon cruises departing from Iquitos and Nauta.
+Custom-built to explore the Amazon in Peru, these exceptional riverboats are operated by only the most trusted of partners, preeminent pioneers in the region who offer inspirational itineraries, unrivaled knowledge and utmost levels of service.

-Composed of the finest boutique lodges and riverboats in Peru, our curated accommodation collection has been inspected first-hand by our local destination specialists to satisfy our strict criteria for authenticity, individuality and the highest of hospitality standards.
+Escape to Peru’s most remarkable retreats and luxurious lodges, from exhilarating treehouse experiences in Loreto in the north, to stunning Sacred Valley stays in the south.
+Choose from the best resorts in Peru and finest Amazon jungle lodges Peru has to offer, inspected first-hand by our local destination specialists to satisfy our strict criteria for authenticity, individuality and the highest of hospitality standards.

 Want to know more about vacations in Peru?
 Our destination specialists have compiled the definitive Peru travel guide to help you plan your trip.
 Find out when and where to go, what to see and do, where to eat and sleep, and more below.